 The green iguana is among the largest of the iguana species.
 They inhabit many locales and are real survivors.
 They have even been documented as having migrated from island to island via debris rafts.
 The males engage in fierce battles that can leave severe injuries.
 Females dig burrows to lay their eggs.
 To top off how strong they are, the babies are born totally self sufficient and are on their own as soon as the eggs are laid.
+Due to their numbers and invasive nature, the green iguana is listed as Least Concern by the IUCN.

 First the Stats…